Working poor: Childcare

+Work schedules

 Many low-wage jobs force workers to accept irregular schedules.
 In fact, some employers will not hire someone unless they have "open availability," which means being available to work any time, any day.
 This makes it difficult for workers to arrange for childcare and to take on a second job.
 In addition, working poor people's working hours can fluctuate wildly from one week to the next, making it difficult for them to budget effectively and save up money.